sasjs/adapter/README.md

 };
 ```

+These tables (`tablewith2cols1row` and `tablewith1col2rows`) will be created in SAS WORK after running `%webout(FETCH)` in your SAS service.

-There are optional parameters such as a config object and a callback login function.
+The `request()` method also has optional parameters such as a config object and a callback login function.

 The response object will contain returned tables and columns.
 Table names are always lowercase, and column names uppercase.